Connecticut Prescription Drug DUI Lawyer

 - Auto insurance premium increases

 Options for First Time Offender Arrests for Prescription Drug DUI / DWI

 For first time recreational or prescription DUI / DWI arrests in Stamford, Greenwich and Dairen Connecticut, you have several options, including trying to convince state prosecutors to drop your case immediately.
 Or, alternatively, you can apply for a first time offenders diversionary program called the Impaired Driver Intervention Program (IDIP).
 This may not make so much sense, since your Connecticut DWI / DUI arrest was the result of drugs and not alcohol, but the courts still allow you to take this course.
 This diversionary program, codified in C.G.S.
 54-56g requires you to attend weekly classes for 10 to 15 weeks as well as a Mothers Against Drunk Driving victim impact panel.

 For people whose work, travel, or family schedules make it problematic for you to attend 15 weekly classes consecutively, your top Stamford or New Canaan Connecticut DUI / DWI criminal lawyer attorney may be able to persuade the judge to allow you to attend a single weekend class in New Hampshire.
 You need special permission for this program, so be sure to ask the best Greenwich Connecticut DUI / DWI criminal attorneys for more information about this program.

 Fighting Your Prescription Drug DUI / DWI Arrest in Connecticut Criminal Court

-How Can I Get the Alcohol Education Program for My Connecticut Arrest for Prescription Drug DUI / DWI?
+How Can I Get the Impaired Driver Intervention Program for My Connecticut Arrest for Prescription Drug DUI / DWI?

 Contact a Prescription Drug DUI / DWI Criminal Lawyer at Mark Sherman Law Today